 - What is the effect of perfect contrition?
 It “remits venial sins; it also obtains forgiveness of mortal sins if it includes the firm resolution to have recourse to sacramental confession as soon as possible” (CCC 1452).

-- Be we also say in the same Act of Contrition, “I detest all my sins, because I dread the loss of heaven and the pains of hell.”
+- But we also say in the same Act of Contrition, “I detest all my sins, because I dread the loss of heaven and the pains of hell.”
 This is what the Church calls imperfect contrition, which “is also a gift of God, a prompting of the Holy Spirit.”
 Imperfect contrition “is born of the consideration of sin’s ugliness or the fear of eternal damnation and the other penalties threatening the sinner.”
 (CCC 1453)

 - This “stirring of conscience can initiate an interior process which, under the prompting of grace, will be brought to completion by sacramental absolution” (CCC 1453).